Larry Correia

 He was nominated for the John W. Campbell Award for Best New Writer in 2011, and his works have been nominated for the Audie Award multiple times, winning twice.
 He has won the Dragon Award for Best Military Science Fiction or Best Fantasy Novel four times.
-In 2014, Correia started the Sad Puppies campaign to nominate works for the Hugo Award, including his own, that he claimed were more popular but often unfairly passed over by voters in favor of more literary works or stories with progressive political themes.
+In 2014, Correia started the Sad Puppies campaign to nominate works for the Hugo Award, including his own, that he claimed were more popular but often unfairly passed over in favor of more literary works or stories with progressive political themes.

 Early life

-Correia grew up in El Nido, California working on his Portuguese father's dairy farm until his mid-teens, when his family moved to Utah.
+Correia grew up in El Nido, California, working on his Portuguese father's dairy farm until his mid-teens, when his family moved to Utah.
 He stayed in California for about a year before joining his family in Utah.
-While attending Utah State University, Correia—who was raised Catholic—joined the Church of Jesus Christ of Latter-day Saints and served a two-year mission in Alabama.
+While attending Utah State University, Correia—who was raised Catholic—joined The Church of Jesus Christ of Latter-day Saints and served a two-year mission in Alabama.

 After returning home from his mission, he got married before graduating with an accounting degree.
 He worked as an accountant for several years before Correia opened a gun store with business partners while continuing to work as an accountant.
 He also started working as a firearms instructor and a CCW instructor.
 In 2013, he began working as a writer full-time.